Ayasharaf13/time-estimation-app/README.md

 * **Challenge:** High state coupling inside UI components made individual screens difficult to unit test and maintain.
 * **Solution:** Applied **State Hoisting** to separate UI from state management.
-Transformed Composables into stateless components that
+Transformed Composables into stateless components that receive a single `UiState` object and emit user actions (Intents), making the UI fully testable and previewable.

 ## 📱 Screenshots